 A Panama IBC can provide legal protection of assets and identity.
 Panama offers some of the most strict banking and financial secrecy laws available in the world.
 A Panama IBC is the ideal jurisdiction for international investors and businessmen to operate an offshore corporation.

-Panama also offers the Panama Private Interest Foundation, which is one of the most useful asset protection and estate planning vehicles available today.
-The Panama Foundation is generally utilized by people who wish to control and maintain ownership of foreign corporations, however, they do not wish to do so directly due to the Controlled Foreign Corporation (CFC) rules in their home countries.
-Instead of holding the corporation’s shares in their personal name or in bearer form, they establish a Private Interest Foundation in Panama that holds or owns the shares of their foreign corporation.
+Panama also offers the Panama Private Interest Foundation.
+These foundations are some of the most useful asset protection and estate planning vehicles available today.
+(However, the Cook Islands trust is even stronger from a purely asset protection standpoint.)
+Many people who wish to control and maintain ownership of foreign corporations use the Panama Foundation.
+However, they do not wish to do so directly due to the Controlled Foreign Corporation (CFC) rules in their home countries.
+So, instead of holding the corporation’s shares in their personal name or in bearer form, they establish a Private Interest Foundation.
+Thus, the Panama Foundation that holds or owns the shares of their foreign corporation.
 The objective is to remove ownership from their personal name, to the name of a foreign entity whose ownership is anonymous.

 – Non-resident Panamanian Corporations (Panama IBC) do not pay Panamanian tax on income

 – No reporting requirements to the Panamanian Government

 – Annual government fee for non-resident Panamanian Corporations is only $150

 – No minimum capital requirement for establishing the corporation